mjordan/pkppln/README.md

-Files related to the Public Knowlege Project Private LOCKSS Network.
+Code and example data related to the Public Knowlege Project Private LOCKSS Network.

+More info is available on this repo's [wiki](https://github.com/mjordan/pkppln/wiki).